Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Introduction

 \section{Introduction}

 A \emph{path graph} is the intersection graph of paths in a tree.
 A \emph{directed path graph} is the intersection graph of paths in a directed tree.
-In this article we present a new algorithm to recognize path graphs and directed path graphs.
+In this article we present a recognition algorithm for both path graphs and directed path graphs.

-Path graphs are introduced by Renz \cite{renz}, who also gives a combinatorial, nonalgorithmic characterization.
-The second characterization is due to Gavril \cite{gavril_UV_algorithm}, and it leads him to presents a first recognition algorithm having $O(n^4)$ worst-case time complexity (in this paper, the input graph has $n$ vertices and $m$ edges).
-The third characterization is due to Monma and Wei \cite{mew}, and it is used by Sch\"{a}ffer to build a faster recognition algorithm \cite{schaffer}, that has $O(p(m+n))$ worst-case time complexity (where $p$ is the number of \emph{cliques}, namely, maximal induced complete subgraphs).
-Later, Chaplick \cite{chaplick} gives a recognition algorithm with the same worst-case time complexity that uses PQR-trees.
-L\'{e}v\^{e}que, Maffray and Preissmann present the first characterization by forbidden subgraphs \cite{bfm}, while, recently, Apollonio and Balzotti give another characterization \cite{ab}, that builds on \cite{mew}.
-Another algorithm is proposed in \cite{dah} and claimed to run in $O(m+n)$ time, but it has only appeared as an extended abstract (see comments in [\cite{chaplick}, Section 2.1.4]).
+Path graphs are introduced by~\cite{renz}, who also gives a combinatorial, non-algorithmic characterization.
+The second characterization is due to~\cite{gavril_UV_algorithm}, and it leads him to present a first recognition algorithm with $O(n^4)$ time complexity (in this paper, the input graph has $n$ vertices and $m$ edges).
+The third characterization is due to~\cite{mew}, and it is used by Sch\"{a}ffer to build a faster recognition algorithm~\cite{schaffer}, that has $O(p(m+n))$ time complexity (where $p$ is the number of \emph{cliques}, namely, maximal induced complete subgraphs).
+Later, \cite{chaplick} gives a recognition algorithm with the same time complexity that uses PQR-trees.
+L\'{e}v\^{e}que, Maffray and Preissmann present the first characterization by forbidden subgraphs~\cite{bfm}, while, recently, Apollonio and Balzotti give another characterization~\cite{ab}, that builds on~\cite{mew}.
+Another algorithm is proposed in~\cite{dah} and claimed to run in $O(m+n)$ time, but it has only appeared as an extended abstract and is not considered to be complete or correct (see comments in~[\cite{chaplick}, Section 2.1.4]).

-Directed path graphs are characterized by Gavril \cite{gavril_DV_algorithm}, in the same article he also gives the first recognition algorithms that has $O(n^4)$ worst-case time.
-In the above cited article, Monma and Wei \cite{mew} give the second characterization of directed path graphs, that yields to a recognition algorithm with $O(n^2m)$ worst-case time complexity.
-Chaplick \emph{et al.} \cite{chaplick-gutierrez} present a linear algorithm able to establish if a path graph is a directed path graph (actually, their algorithm requires the \emph{clique path tree} of the input graph, we refer to Section~\ref{section:old_characterizations} for further details).
-This implies that algorithms in \cite{chaplick,schaffer} can be used to obtain a recognition algorithm for directed path graphs with the same worst-case time complexity.
-At the state of art, this tecnique leads to the fastest algorithms.
+Directed path graphs are characterized by~\cite{gavril_DV_algorithm}, in the same article he also gives the first recognition algorithm that has $O(n^4)$ time complexity.
+In the article cited above, \cite{mew} give the second characterization of directed path graphs, that yields a recognition algorithm with $O(n^2m)$ time complexity. \cite{chaplick-gutierrez} present a linear time algorithm able to establish if a path graph is a directed path graph (actually, their algorithm requires the \emph{clique path tree} of the input graph, we refer to Section~\ref{section:old_characterizations} for further details).
+This implies that the algorithms in~\cite{chaplick,schaffer} can be used to obtain a recognition algorithm for directed path graphs with the same time complexity.
+At the state of art, this technique leads to the fastest algorithms.